zedlopez/ifm/Examples/ModernConveniences.md

 ```

-All these quirks are things that we (as the extension author) want to think out in advance: we should ideally warn authors about possible pitfalls in using our extension (if we can think of them) and point out ways of customising the behavior (if there are interesting ways).
+All these quirks are things that we (as the extension author) want to think out in advance: we should ideally warn authors about possible pitfalls in using our extension (if we can think of them) and point out ways of customising the behaviour (if there are interesting ways).